 January 2018 to May 2018

-Data Intern/Freelance Contributor – Reported on data-oriented political stories in city and state governments.
+Data Intern/Freelance Contributor – Reported on data-oriented political stories in city and state governments, focusing on public pension fund investments, congestion pricing, New York state’s budget, lobbying, and water tank inspections.
 Scraped and analyzed government databases.
 Assisted staffers with data-related story elements.

 September 2014 to November 2017

 Contributing Writer/Photographer – Wrote, photographed and pitched hard news and feature stories.
 Covered food, arts, local politics and events.
-Attended community board meetings.
+Attended community board meetings for story ideas and research.

 The Leonard Lopate Show, WNYC